What Is Government Assisted Phones?

 3. Entouch Wireless

-EnTouch uses the networks of other carriers, but it has its own infrastructure and owns its towers.
-Their plans include unlimited talk and text for $35 per month, along with a number of other options for both individuals and families.
+While enTouch Wireless employs the networks of other carriers, they possess their own infrastructure and tower ownership.
+Their service plans comprise several options, including unlimited talk and text for $35 per month, as well as various other choices for both individuals and families.

 4. Q Link Wireless